-Native subsistence practices and foods outside the mission complex ("hinterlands") are discussed independently of those within the mission casco to demonstrate similarities and differences in data and implications within and beyond controlled colonial landscapes.
+Native subsistence practices and foods outside the mission complex ("hinterlands") are discussed independently of those within the mission casco (central complex plus surrounding Native villages, industries, and gardens) to demonstrate similarities and differences in data and implications within and beyond controlled colonial landscapes.
 This discussion draws on data from select sites across the state; few mission-associated sites dating to the period of significance have been excavated and studied.